somya143/Zee5-Clone/README.md

-This is Zee5 website clone which is an online movie , web-series, serial etc streaming website .This project is made by 5 people including me in a span of 5 days.
+This is Zee5 website clone which is an online movie , web-series, serial etc streaming website .This is a collaborative project made in a span of 5 days.

 ------------------------------------------------------------